 The free plan includes all of the measurements and detailed step-by-step instructions.
 Get the free plan now and build one today.

-You may also enjoy this DIY drill holder, DIY circular saw holder, and this DIY screwdriver holder.
+You may also enjoy this DIY drill holder, DIY circular saw holder, DIY screwdriver holder, and this DIY sander organizer.

 This tutorial contains affiliate links to supplies and tools.
 Purchases made using these links help support the Saws on Skates website and allows me to share more projects and tips with you.
 There is no cost to you for using these links.
 Visit my site policies for more information.

 Before we get into how to make a DIY saw blade storage rack, be sure to click the subscribe button at the bottom of this page to sign up for my FREE weekly newsletter loaded with helpful pocket hole tricks, space-saving workshop ideas, clever DIY tips and more!